chbeu/chbeu.github.io/content/events/alpchi2026/index.md

 commentable: false  # Allow visitors to comment?
 Supported by the Page, Post, and Docs content types.
 editable: false  # Allow visitors to edit the page?
 Supported by the Page, Post, and Docs content types.

-event: "1st Human-Computer Interaction (HCI) Conference of the Alpine region (AlpCHI 2026)"
+event: "1st International Conference on Human-Computer Interaction in the Alps (AlpCHI 2026)"
 event_url: "https://alpchi.org/"

 location: Congressi Stefano Franscini by ETH Zürich